ARDS is a Common Cause of Death in Critically Ill Coronavirus Patients—Here's Why

 For many people, COVID-19 only has mild symptoms, but for some, it can be deadly.

-One life-threatening complication that can arise from the new coronavirus is acute respiratory distress syndrome, commonly referred to as ARDS.
-And new research from the Journal of the American Medical Association (JAMA) suggests that more than 40 percent of individuals in the study hospitalized for severe and critical COVID-19 developed ARDS—and over 50% of those diagnosed died from the disease.
+One life-threatening complication that can arise is acute respiratory distress syndrome, commonly referred to as ARDS.
+And new research from the JAMA Internal Medicine suggests that more than 40% of individuals in the study hospitalized for severe and critical COVID-19 developed ARDS—and over 50% of those diagnosed died from the disease.

 What exactly is ARDS?